RAJGUPTA28/NestJS-Backend/readme.md

 ``` @Controller() decorator```

 To create a controller using the CLI, simply execute the ``` $ nest g controller [name] ``` command.

+**Providers**
+---
+A provider is an object that provides an instance of a service to other application components